 Corporations are more heavily regulated than other types of businesses, so make sure you're in compliance of all local, state, and federal requirements.

 Incorporating can be a long-term benefit to your new business in the long run, but the process can be complicated.
 To ensure that your new business complies with your state's legal requirements at all steps in the incorporation process, you may wish to seek professional assistance.
-Contact a local attorney for a free initial legal assessment to discuss how they can help you structure your business for success.
+Contact a local business organizations attorney today, who can help you best structure your business for success.